Flnah/.I.N.K./readme.md

 # The Purpose Of Ink:

- Cut connection
- Get rid of block screen
+ Cut connection and Get rid of block screen

 # Ink won't:
 Find you a dollar